timschofield/KwaMoja-Medical/doc/README.txt

 DEVELOPING

 Contributions of code are documents including HOW-TOs with screen-shots etc are encouraged.
-This can be done directly on the wiki at http://www.weberp.org/wiki by any registered user of the wiki.
+This can be done directly on the wiki at http://www.kwamoja.org/wiki by any registered user of the wiki.
 Contributions in the form of bug reports or other feedback through the mainling lists above are also encouraged.

-Guidelines for contributing code are in the document at http://www.weberp.org/Development.html Developers should read this document carefully and follow the guidelines therein.
+Guidelines for contributing code are in the document at http://www.kwamoja.org/Development.html Developers should read this document carefully and follow the guidelines therein.
 Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.
 Code submitted that does not conform to these standards will be changed so it does where possible.
-If the job to make the code conform to webERP standards is too large then the code will not be included.
+If the job to make the code conform to KwaMoja standards is too large then the code will not be included.

 TRANSLATIONS

 All available translations are now included in the archive downloaded.

-Translators should read the document http://www.weberp.org/wiki/HowToTranslate which describes how to translate webERP.
+Translators should read the document http://www.kwamoja.org/wiki/HowToTranslate which describes how to translate KwaMoja.

-Translations must be installed under the webERP/locale directory and the locale must be available on the web-server.
+Translations must be installed under the KwaMoja/locale directory and the locale must be available on the web-server.

 LEGAL